kubernetes/kops/docs/high_availability.md

 * Run a single cluster in multiple cloud zones, with redundant components

-kops has experimental early support for federation, but it already has good support for a cluster than runs with redundant components.  kops is able to create multiple kubernetes masters, so in the event of a master instance failure kubernetes API will continue to operate.
+kops has experimental early support for federation, but it already has good support for a cluster than runs with redundant components.  kops is able to create multiple kubernetes masters, so in the event of a master instance failure, the kubernetes API will continue to operate.

-Even with a single master, if the master fails, the Kubernetes API will be unavailable, but nodes & pods on those nodes should continue to operate.
-We can't do anything that involves the API (adding nodes, scaling pods, replacing terminated pods), and kubectl won't work.
+However, when running kubernetes with a single master, if the master fails, the kubernetes API will be unavailable, but pods and services that are running on the (unaffected) nodes should continue to operate.
+In this situation, we won't be able to do anything that involves the API (adding nodes, scaling pods, replacing terminated pods), and kubectl won't work.
 However your application should continue to run, and most applications could probably tolerate an API outage of an hour or more.